 Please note that because of poor mobile data connections in Whitby, few of the Traders at the Bizarre Bazaar are able to accept card payments, so if you’re planning to shop it’s a good idea to make a detour to a cash point first.
 Cashpoints are shown on our map.

 Admission to all Trading Areas of the Official Bizarre Bazaar Alternative Market is free of charge, and they are open between 10am-5pm Fri/Sat and 10am-4pm Sun.

 Please find below our Weapons, Props and Attire statement and policy

 WGW® Weapons, Props and Attire Statement

 Whitby Goth Weekend is following the meritorious lead of Leeds Steampunk Market in their decision to implement a no confusion, exclusion policy on all weaponry irrespective of age, size or type, for the safety of all visitors.
-This policy will be effective in the following venues during all future Whitby Goth Weekends:
+This policy will be effective in all Official WGW venues during all future Whitby Goth Weekends:

 North Yorkshire Police have clarified matters as follows:

 It is an offence to possess an imitation firearm in a public place (unless the person can prove he / she has a reasonable excuse) or to manufacture, import or sell a realistic imitation firearm.
 There are some exceptions for weapons used in historical re-enactments, theatrical productions and film making.